kosl/ihipp-examples/docs/week1.md

 ### E: GPU Hello World

-In this exercise you will run a GPU "Hello World!" example in **CUDA C** and **pyCUDA**, CUDA extensions to C and Python, respectively.
+In this exercise, you will run a GPU "Hello World!" example in **CUDA C** and **pyCUDA**, CUDA extensions to C and Python, respectively.
 CUDA is a GPU programming extension developed exclusively for NVIDIA GPUs.

-Parallel codes that are off-loaded to GPUs are run in so called kernels.
+Parallel codes that are off-loaded to GPUs are run in so-called kernels.
 In CUDA C, we define a kernel with the `__global__` prefix, e.g., for the "Hello World!" we can define the following kernel `hello()`:

 ~~~c
 __global__ void hello()